romandykyi/EUniversity/README.md

 These tests focus on verifying the behavior and responses of endpoints within our application.
 They are an essential component of our quality assurance process, ensuring that our API endpoints function as expected.
 Our Controllers tests inherit from the ControllersTest class, which leverages the `MockedProgramWebApplicationFactory`.
 Importantly, these tests do not interact with the actual database but instead rely on mock objects to validate the behavior.

 #### Services Tests
 These tests are designed to assess our application's services and their interactions with the database.
-These tests are performed against a local database, ensuring that our services operate as intended when interfacing with real data.
+They are performed against a local database, ensuring that our services operate as intended when interfacing with real data.
 These tests are also compatible with GitHub Actions, where they take advantage of an in-memory database for faster test execution.
 Services tests are derived from the `ServicesTest` class, utilizing the `ProgramWebApplicationFactory`.
 To maintain test isolation and prevent cross-test contamination, transaction scope is used.

 ## Admin Access